 Published on in Health Tip of the Week

-If your child complains of chest pain or an irregular heartbeat, you’ll likely worry something is wrong with their heart.
-Worry is appropriate, but chest pains and palpitations are common in growing children and not usually cause for concern.
+If your child complains of chest pain, you’ll likely worry something is wrong with your child’s heart.
+Worry is appropriate, but chest pain is actually quite common in growing children and usually not a cause for concern.

 Syncope is a medical term for fainting or passing out.
 A person faints when blood pressure drops and reduces the flow of blood to the brain.

 It can be very frightening to everyone when a child loses consciousness.
 The child can also be hurt by falling when they faint.
 Fear and fall-risk aside, the majority of children and young adults who pass out don’t have a heart problem.
 In fact, dehydration is a more common cause of fainting in adolescents.
 However, all episodes of fainting must be addressed by a physician.
-Your child’s pediatrician will want to know the specifics of when and where the fainting happened, if your child had eaten that day, and if they were feeling sick or if they felt completely normal before passing out.
-Most doctors will also order an electrocardiogram (ECG) for anyone who faints.
+Your child’s primary care provider will want to know the specifics of when and where the fainting happened, if your child had eaten that day, and if they were feeling sick or if they felt completely normal before passing out.
+It’s common for many doctors to order an electrocardiogram (ECG) for anyone who faints.

 A normal heartbeat makes a “lub-dub” sound that can be heard through a stethoscope.
-This is the sound of the valves opening and closing to let blood into and out of the heart.
+This is the sound of the valves opening and closing to let blood into and out of the various chambers of the heart.
 A heart murmur is an extra sound after the valve closure sounds.
 Murmurs often make a swishing or whooshing noise and are caused by blood that’s flowing faster than normal through the heart.
-This is one of the things pediatricians listen for when they examine a patient with a stethoscope during a routine physical exam.
+Pediatricians listen for murmurs when they examine a patient with a stethoscope during a routine physical exam.

-Heart murmurs are very common and can occur in 1 out of 4 children during their growing years.
+Heart murmurs are very common and occur in most children during their growing years.
 Most are considered normal, or “innocent,” and don’t require any medical interventions.
 An abnormal heart murmur, though, may suggest a structural problem or heart defect, which requires further evaluation by a cardiologist.

 Should your child see a cardiologist?

-Your family doctor may recommended seeing a pediatric cardiologist if:
+A few of the reasons your family doctor may recommended seeing a pediatric cardiologist include if:

 - The symptoms occur during physical activity.

-- Your child has had palpitations or chest pains during fainting spells.
+- Your child has had palpitations or chest pain during fainting spells.

-- A close family member has experienced fainting, heart disease or sudden death under the age of 50.
+- A close family member developed heart disease or had sudden cardiac or unexplained death under the age of 50.

 Categories: Health Tip of the Week